Planning your first college course schedule is an important and exciting milestone in your academic journey.

 - Language Placement: Language Placement should be taken by anyone with at least one year of high school French or Spanish.
 For more information and to access the exam, visit the Placement Exams page.

-Select your course preferences:
+Select your course preferences (due June 1):

-Look for your course schedule in Jule:
+Look for your course schedule in July: